 This battery that they use is a type they use in their ATV division and Sparks.
 I’ve had great success with this battery.
 The old battery was fine and the battery cage they used for it was very helpful, but I just like this battery more.

 Also, very little tools are needed to take it out.
-I still use a Solar Panel to keep my batteries at tip top shape.
+I still use a Solar Panel (Amazon Link Ad) to keep my batteries at tip top shape.

 In the picture above notice the black tubing going towards the front of the watercraft.
 This tubing is the air intakes.
 Seadoo watercraft pull air from the front of the watercraft where its cooler.
 Cooler air makes the engine run better, faster, more efficient.